-The National Optical Astronomy Observatory seeks proposals for the operation of the Kitt Peak National Observatory 2.1-meter and Coudé feed telescopes.
-Deadline: 7 July 2014.
+The National Optical Astronomy Observatory seeks proposals for the operation of Kitt Peak National Observatory's 2.1-meter and Coudé feed telescopes.
+Letters of intent are due 1 August 2014.

 The third data release for the Digital Access to a Sky Century @ Harvard is now online.
 DASCH provides images, astrometry, and photometry from the digitized Harvard plates for the period 1885 to 1992.